Cathytsy/DVD-SQL-Project/README.md

 ![image](https://github.com/Cathytsy/DVD-SQL-Project/assets/147212218/d7886922-63ce-41b8-aa33-5c2755c8f5a2)

 Further checking the unknown film has a film_id in the table film, and yet the film_id in the table inventory and store_id are missing.
-It could be the case that the film is not yet put into an inventory, but it would be a good idea to go to our store managers.
+It could be the case that the film is not yet put into an inventory, but it would be a good idea to go to our store managers Mike and Jon.